SymfonyCasts/symfony7/sfcasts/outline.md

 - Set `APP_ENV=prod`
 - Update the page to see that WDT is gone
-- Try to change something in the template - nothing updated
+- Try to change something in the template (Time -> Updated at) - nothing updated
 - Clear the cache with `cache:clear`
 - And update the page again to see changes
 - Mention `cache:clear --env=prod`